saikarthik333/Financial_Fraud_Detection_System/README.md

-# 💳 Financial Fraud Detection Using Clustering & Anomaly Detection
+# 💳 Financial Fraud Detection System Using Clustering & Anomaly Detection

 This project implements an unsupervised learning approach to detect anomalies in financial transactions.
 Using **K-Means** and **DBSCAN** clustering algorithms combined with **PCA** for dimensionality reduction, the system identifies unusual behavior that could represent fraudulent activity.